javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

 ## Style guides

-A style guide contains general rules about "how to write": which quotes to use, how many spaces to indent, where to put line breaks etc. A lot of minor things.
+A style guide contains general rules about "how to write": which quotes to use, how many spaces to indent, where to put line breaks, etc. A lot of minor things.

 In total, when all members of a team use the same style guide, the code looks uniform.
-No matter who of the team wrote it, still the same style.
+No matter who of the team wrote it, it's still the same style.

 Surely, a team may think out a style guide themselves.
 But as of now, there's no need to.
-There are many tried, worked out style guides, easy to adopt.
+There are many tried, worked-out style guides, which are easy to adopt.

 For instance: